SSH Integration Guide

 Check Node Health

-# 1. Navigate to nodes view :view nodes # 2.
+# 1. Navigate to nodes view :nodes # 2.
 Select a problematic node # 3.
-Press 's' → choose "Get Node Info" # S9S retrieves and displays: # - Uptime # - Memory usage # - Disk space # - CPU count # Or choose "Quick Connect" for full SSH access
+Press 's' to open the SSH Terminal Manager # 4.
+Press 'i' to retrieve node info # S9S retrieves and displays: # - Uptime # - Memory usage # - Disk space # - CPU count # Or press Enter/t to open a full SSH terminal session

 Investigate Failed Job